mvcisback/SSLVC/report/report.md

 separable for LSC features and non-linearly separable for MFCC features.
 However, neither of the speech classes are separable in 2 dimensions for either features.
-We can only hope that using more PCA dimensions will help separating the two classes in higher dimensions.
+We can only hope that using more PCA dimensions will help separate the two classes in higher dimensions.
 The procedure for classifying speech is summarized in figure 12.
 The resulting classification results are shown in table 3 below.
 As you can see Ada-Boost has the highest classification accuracy among all.